sleekmason/Lilidog/README.md

 Conky has all sorts of relevant info, including connected drives.
 Fortune Cookies are in the Conky. <br/>
 For drive information, you may wish to edit the script in  ~/.config/conky/scripts.
 Directions included.

+Desktop icons can be enabled and customized using wbar (Warlock Bar). <br/>
+Set up custom paths to enable with ld-hotcorners.
+Folders within folders <br/>
-Desktop icons using wbar.
-Check it out in live with ld-hotcorners (top-left), or toggle in the menu. <br/>
+Check wbar out in the live environment by toggling it from the menu, or ld-hotcorners. <br/>
-Use on startup by enabling in Lxsession-autostart.
+Use on startup by enabling in Lxsession-autostart, or keep it as a hotcorners toggle.

 Compton Composite Manager with transparency enabled.
 Change to suit.